+- Set to a page name to restrict configuration to always start on this page, rather than an index page.
+This

+faciliates running in a cut-down kiosk mode that doesn't allow access to all features.
+Currently only 'sequenceQuery' is supported.

+- · kiosk_allowed_pages

 - Comma-separated list of pages that the configuration is allowed to show, apart from the page set in the 'kiosk' attribute.
 Example for a sequence query configuration would be 'sequenceTranslate' to allow access to the translated sequence page following a query.

-- · kiosk_help
+- kiosk_help

 - URL to context-sensitive help page.

-- · kiosk locus
+- · kiosk_locus

 - Restrict sequence query to a specific locus or scheme.
-Use either the locus primary name or 'SCHEME_X' where X is the scheme number.
+Use either the locus primary name or 'SCHEME_X'

+where X is the scheme number.

 - · kiosk_no_genbank

-- Set to "ves" to hide the Genbank accesssion form element in kiosk mode.
+- Set to "yes" to hide the Genbank accesssion form element in kiosk mode.

 - · kiosk_no_upload

 - Set to "yes" to hide the sequence file upload in kiosk mode.

 - kiosk_simple

 - Remove most explanatory text from kiosk page.

 - · kiosk text

 - Alternative text to show on kiosk page.

-- · kiosk title
+- kiosk_title

 - Title text to use when running in kiosk mode.

-- profile_downloads_require_login

-- Force users to log in to download profiles via web interface: either 'yes' or 'no'.
-This value overrides the value set in bigsdb.conf.

-- profile_submissions
+- profile submissions

 - Enable profile submissions (automated submission system): either 'yes' or 'no', default 'no' (version 1.11+).

 - To enable, you will also need to set submissions="yes".
 By default, profile submissions are disabled since

 generally new profiles should be accompanied by representative isolate data, and the profile can be extracted

 from that.

-- public_login
+- public login

-- Optionally allow users to log in to a public database this is useful as any jobs will be associated with the user and their preferences will also be linked to the account.
+- Optionally allow users to log in to a public database this is useful as any jobs will be associated with the

+user and their preferences will also be linked to the account.
 Set to 'no' to disable.
 Default 'yes'.

 - · query_script

 - Relative web path to bigsdb script.
 Default 'bigsdb.pl' (version 1.11+).

 - This is only needed if automated submissions are enabled.
 If bigsdb.pl is in a different directory from bigscurate.pl, you need to include the whole web path, e.g. /cgi-bin/bigsdb/bigsdb.pl.

-- · read_access
+- · read access

 - Describes who can view data: either 'public' for everybody, or 'authenticated_users' for anybody who has been able to log in.
 Default 'public'.

-- · related_databases
+- · related databases